apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 ```

 With the above APIs, we should be able to effectively bridge any system into a
-`MultiProducerSingleConsumerAsyncChannel` regardless if the system is callback-based,
+`MultiProducerSingleConsumerAsyncChannel` regardless of whether the system is callback-based,
 blocking, or asynchronous.

 ### Multi producer

-To support multiple producers the source offers a `copy` method to produce a new
+To support multiple producers, the source offers a `copy` method to produce a new
 source.
-The source is returned `sending` so it is in a disconnected isolation
+The source is returned `sending`, so it is in a disconnected isolation
-region than the original source allowing to pass it into a different isolation
+region from the original source, allowing it to be passed into a different isolation
 region to concurrently produce elements.

 ```swift